-The Additive Manufacturing Industry Landscape 2019: 141 Companies Driving the Industry Forward
+The Additive Manufacturing Industry Landscape 2019: 171 Companies Driving the Industry Forward [Updated]27 February 2019

 Additive manufacturing has gone through somewhat of a revolution over the last five to ten years.
 At one time thought to be a consumer-oriented technology, AM has now evolved into a viable industrial manufacturing solution.

-We’ve created the Additive Manufacturing Landscape to showcase the range of companies that are shaping the future of the industry:
+For this reason, in February 2019, AMFG published the industry’s first Additive Manufacturing Landscape, showcasing the range of companies shaping the future of the industry.

 What is the Additive Manufacturing Landscape?